MenendezON/Portfolio/README.md

 ### Prerequisites

-In order to run this project, you need :
+To run this project, you need :
 - Git to clone it (optional)
 - A browser to run it
 - Some skill in HTML/CSS and js